Studio FAQs

 Do make sure to read through my FAQs but if there’s anything else you’d like to know, feel free to drop me an email: info@camharle.com and I shall get back to you ASAP.

-How should I prepare?
+How should I prepare for a headshot session?

 This is an opportunity to showcase who you are.
 It’s not so much about portraying a character but stripping it away to get to the person underneath.
 So really, there’s nothing to worry about – just be you.